pingcap/docs-cn/v1.0/ROADMAP.md

 ## SRE & tools:

-- [ ] Kubernetes based intergration for the on-premise version
+- [ ] Kubernetes based integration for the on-premise version
 - [ ] Dashboard UI for the on-premise version
 - [ ] The cluster backup and recovery tool
 - [ ] The data migration tool (Wormhole V2)